Train for duty. Train for life.

-This two week offering is designed as a Level 2 course covering the advanced principles of the Athletes’ Performance Training System (APTS).
+This two-week offering is designed as a Level 2 course covering the advanced principles of the EXOS system.
 The primary objective of this course is to educate, train, test and qualify a percentage of the SOF population as element level instructors in the specific physical preparations required to prepare, maintain and preserve Human Capital over a 30-year life cycle.
 Education is delivered across the application and analysis rungs of learning.
-The first week will increase the depth and scope of the principles of the APTS as first taught in the Military Mentorship Level 1 course.
-Week two will require the attendee to create and coach multiple training sessions with a variety of demands as the participant will be scored on their coaching and application of the APTS to pass qualification.
+The first week will increase the depth and scope of the principles of the EXOS system as first taught in the Military Mentorship Level 1 course.
+Week two will require the attendee to create and coach multiple training sessions with a variety of demands as the participant will be scored on their coaching and application of the EXOS system to pass qualification.

 Candidates for this course must have completed the Military Mentorship training as a prerequisite.
-This cannot be waived.
+This can't be waived.

 Topics covered in the SOF Functional Training Instructor COI include:

-- Review of the Athletes' Performance methodology: A systems-based approach
+- Review of EXOS methodology: A systems-based approach

 - Pillar strength and applications to the tactical environment

 - Coaching and cueing for movement preparation

 - Implementation of the Functional Movement Screen™ and resulting correcting strategies